lazard History, Family Crest & Coats of Arms

 Throughout the centuries, this renowned family expanded, prospered and branched to various regions where they became prominent members of their respective communities.
 In Savoie for instance, Balthazard became the Chief Auditor in the Audit Office on October 19, 1622, and two noble members mentioned were, César on June 4, 1645 and Jean Antoine in 1665.

 In recognition of their invaluable contributions in defending their country, several members of the family were granted titles, lands and letters patent certifying their nobility.
 Among those honored were the Lord Vincent Sarde of Candie in 1728 and the Count J. Sarde in 1731.

 Etienne Lessard, born in 1623, travelled from Normandy (French: Normandie) to the New World in 1646.
 After settling in Quebec he was an ensign in the military at the Hill of Beaupré and he became co-lord of Lanoraie in 1668.
 He married Marguerite Sevestre on 8th April 1652 and they had 8 children, six sons and two daughters.
 Etienne passed away at the age of 80 and was buried at Sainte-Anne on 21st April 1703.
 His wife, Marguerite, passed away on 27th June 1720 and was buried at the same location as her husband.

-Important Dates for the lazard family
+Early History of the lazard family

 This web page shows only a small excerpt of our lazard research.
 Another 49 words (4 lines of text) covering the years 1384, 1406, 1552, 1554, 1574, 1614, 1620, 1622, 1645, 1665, 1728, and 1731 are included under the topic Early lazard History in all our PDF Extended History products and printed products wherever possible.